MykolaKud/Analytics_of_Chicago_Taxi_Trips_project/README.md

 ## How to Use
 1. Clone the repository
 2. Open the notebook in Google Colab
+3. Connect the dataset from Google BigQuery
-3. Run the analysis using the provided dataset
+4. Run the analysis using the provided dataset